 In 2011 Harboe Architects was contracted to complete drawings for the restoration of the roof and dormers and for the exterior restoration of the station and warming house facades.
-Work is ongoing with the roof restoration completed in the fall of 2011.
+The roof restoration completed in the fall of 2011.
 The remaining exterior restoration of the facades was completed in the fall of 2016.
+Work on the exterior facades included masonry repair, cleaning, and repointing, stucco repair, wood repair, and painting.

 |Title||Lake Forest Train Station|